HanaHrk/dce_hrkalova_uloha1/README.md

 http://147.228.173.127/service-api
 ```

 Note: I tried to fully write the code in terraform but it wasnt working as I wanted..
-Still some code is commente din terraform to se the diffrenet path..
+Still some code is commented in terraform to se the different path..